 For Class 3 violations the JB Co-Chairs decide whether to conduct a hearing and call a Hearing Panel.
 These will be empowered to define the specific logistics of the hearing in order to ensure a fair and impartial process.
-(See below for details on Hearing Panels and judicial proceedings.)
-Hearing Panels will be assembled by the Co-Chairs to hear any individual case, and will be comprised of five voting members:
+(See below for details on Hearing Panels

-- Both Co-Chairs - One panelist drawn each from among the faculty, staff and student members of the JB.
+- Both Co-Chairs - One panelist is drawn each from among the faculty, staff and student members of the JB.